FirelyTeam/firely-docs-firely-server/features/bulkdataexport.rst

 ================

 Firely Server provides the option to export resources with the Bulk Data Export Service.
 The Bulk Data Export Service enables the $export operation from the Fhir specification.
-Read more about the `$export request flow <https://hl7.org/fhir/uv/bulkdata/export/index.html#request-flow>`_.
+Read more about the `$export request flow <https://hl7.org/fhir/uv/bulkdata/export/index.html#request-flow>`_

 Appsettings
 -----------
 To start using the Bulk Data Export Service (BDE) you will first have to add the relevant plugins (Vonk.Plugin.BulkDataExport.[Level]BulkDataExportConfiguration) to the PipelineOptions in the appsettings.
 In the example below we have enabled all three levels: Patient, Group and System.

-#. ``Vonk.Plugin.BulkDataExport.SystemBulkDataExportConfiguration``
-#. ``Vonk.Plugin.BulkDataExport.GroupBulkDataExportConfiguration``
-#. ``Vonk.Plugin.BulkDataExport.PatientBulkDataExportConfiguration``

-Most users should include all of them in order to use the full BDE specification.
-In case you would like to exert more control, feel free to include only a subset.

 .. code-block:: JavaScript